-This pseudo-private method is used to update the .aol legacy parameter log.
+This pseudo-private method is used to update the .aol parameter log.

 It takes two arguments, the first being the parameter name being updated, the second one being the value it is assigned.
-CAUTION!
-This method should be considered deprecated and should not be used in any new code!

 - parameter (str) The name of the parameter being updated. - assigned_value (any) The value the parameter should be assigned.
 Typically, this is a string or boolean.